zdharma-continuum/history-search-multi-word/README.md

 # News

+* 27-01-2017
+  - Input-driven case-sensivity of search – if your query contains capital latin letters, search will be case-sensitive

 * 12-11-2016
   - HSMW can now show context of selected history entry!
 Just hit `Ctrl-K`, [video](https://asciinema.org/a/92516)
   - More performance optimizations